Profession Calculators

 What This Calculator Does

-This restricted vs. unrestricted fund allocation tracker helps non-profit finance teams monitor fund balances across ASC 958 net asset classes: without donor restrictions (unrestricted), with donor restrictions for time or purpose (temporarily restricted), and with donor restrictions in perpetuity (endowment).
-It tracks beginning balances, new contributions, restriction releases, spending against each class, and calculates ending balances with compliance flags.
-The calculator also measures unrestricted liquidity in months of operating reserves.
+This restricted fund tracker helps non-profit finance teams monitor fund balances across all net asset classes under ASC 958: without donor restrictions (unrestricted), with donor restrictions for time or purpose (temporarily restricted), and with donor restrictions in perpetuity (endowment).
+It tracks beginning balances, new contributions by restriction type, restriction releases (when conditions are satisfied), spending against each class, and calculates ending balances with compliance flags.
+The tool also measures unrestricted liquidity in months of operating reserves, a key metric tracked by charity watchdog organizations and funders.

 The Formula